Apprenticeship learning programmes

 This course will give learners the professional competencies that are increasingly required in a world in which the volume of data continues to grow rapidly.

-Topics covered include GDPR, impact reporting and how to make the most effective and consistent use of data in your role.
+Topics covered include machine learning, AI and data science, GDPR, impact reporting and how to make the most effective and consistent use of data in your role.

 -